-The main islands of the City of Canals are largely built up which is why you’ll have to go slightly further afield if you’re planning on camping in Venice.
+The main islands of the City of Canals are largely built up which is why you’ll have to go slightly further afield if you’re planning on a camping holiday in Venice.
 Canvas Holidays have a selection of superb campsites close by that are perfectly located for day trips.

 A handful of great campsites, like child-friendly Ca’Savio and Ca’Pasquali Village with its onsite waterpark, can be found along the Cavallino coastline, which boast beautiful sandy beaches, fun-filled waterparks and access to Venice by water taxi.